volution/vonuvoli-scheme/documentation/readme.rst

 However one can take a look at the `tests/scheme/*.sst <./tests/scheme>`_ files which provide good examples (expected inputs and outputs) for all the builtins.

 Moreover one can look at the Scheme R7RS_ standard which is mostly implemented by this interpreter.
+For an up-to-date Scheme R7RS implementation status see `this report <./documentation/r7rs-support.md>`_.